BPP University outlines Academic Malpractice as 'Poor Academic Practice' or 'Academic Misconduct'

 Academic Misconduct is when a student has acted to gain an unfair advantage during a piece of assessment in order to receive a better outcome, or where they have received benefits that mean other students are at a disadvantage.

 Any allegation of academic malpractice should be taken very seriously.
 Depending on the severity of the allegation, you may be invited to a meeting with the Programme Team to discuss the allegation in the first instance.
-If they feel that there was a breach of the regulations, then in most circumstances you will be invited to provide the Office of Regulation & Compliance (ORC) a statement outlining your position on the allegation.
+If they feel that there was a breach of the regulations, then in most circumstances you will be invited to complete a Case Management Form detailing your comments relating to the allegation.
+The Office of Regulation & Compliance (ORC) will contact you regarding this.
 At this stage you can also provide them with evidence of any mitigating factors.

 If you are invited to a meeting, it is important that you get in touch with us as early as possible.
 We are able to come to these meetings with you and meet with you prior to this to ensure that you are adequately prepared.

 If required to attend a formal hearing this will be held by a panel.
 The panel is normally made up of 3 senior members of staff that have not had any prior involvement in the investigation.
-At the hearing, you will have the opportunity to explain how you undertook the assessment / examination and give your explanation in response to the allegation.
+At the hearing, you will have the opportunity to give your explanation in response to the allegation.

 Why is it important to prepare for it?